Poison ivy: Toxicity

 Urushiol-induced contact dermatitis is the allergic reaction caused by poison ivy.
 In extreme cases, a reaction can progress to anaphylaxis.
 Around 15 to 25 percent of people have no allergic reaction to urushiol, but most people have a greater reaction with repeated or more concentrated exposure.

 Over 350,000 people are affected by urushiol annually in the United States.

 The oozing fluids released by scratching blisters do not spread the poison.
 The fluid in the blisters is produced by the body and it is not urushiol itself.
 The appearance of a spreading rash indicates that some areas received more of the poison and reacted sooner than other areas or that contamination is still occurring from contact with objects to which the original poison was spread.

-Those affected can unknowingly spread the urushiol inside the house, on phones, door knobs, couches, counters, desks, and so on, thus in fact repeatedly coming into contact with poison ivy and extending the length of time of the rash.
+Those affected can unknowingly spread the urushiol inside the house, on phones, door knobs, couches, counters, desks, and so on, thus repeatedly coming into contact with poison ivy and extending the length of time of the rash.
 If this happens, the surfaces should be wiped with bleach or a commercial urushiol removal agent.
 The blisters and oozing result from blood vessels that develop gaps and leak fluid through the skin; if the skin is cooled, the vessels constrict and leak less.
 If plant material with urushiol is burned and the smoke then inhaled, this rash will appear on the lining of the lungs, causing extreme pain and possibly fatal respiratory difficulty.
 If poison ivy is eaten, the mucus lining of the mouth and digestive tract can be damaged.

 Urushiol oil can remain active for several years, so handling dead leaves or vines can cause a reaction.
 In addition, oil transferred from the plant to other objects (such as pet fur) can cause the rash if it comes into contact with the skin.
 Clothing, tools, and other objects that have been exposed to oil should be washed to prevent further reactions.